maticnetwork/matic.js/docs/content/v3/docs/api-architecture.md

 - returnTransaction?: boolean - making it true will return the transaction object which can be used to send transaction manually.

 <br>
-Let's see an example by configuring gasPrice -
+Let's see an example by configuring the gasPrice -

 ```
 const erc20RootToken = posClient.erc20(<root token address>,true);